kalaidopoulos18/telco-churn-analysis/README.md

 ## Approach

-The analysis ran in two passes.
+The analysis ran in three passes.

 **First pass — SQL.** Six queries building progressively: overall churn rate, segmentation by contract type and tenure, a check for confounding between the